CLOSE X

 Great Dixter, East Sussex / photo: VisitBritain

-Sussex, Kent and Surrey are a treasure trove for the tourist- gardener with beautiful formal gardens around many stately homes and estates.
-While these gardens explode with color in spring and summer, some, such as Polesden Lacey in Surry, famous for its walled rose garden, also have winter displays.
+Sussex, Kent and Surrey are a treasure trove for the tourist- gardener.
+There you’ll discover beautiful formal gardens around many stately homes and estates.
+These gardens explode with color in spring and summer.
+Others, such as Polesden Lacey in Surry, famous for its walled rose garden, also have winter displays.

 The grounds of Sissinghurst Castle in Kent / photo: JR P